Create Power Apps application to query data in Azure Data Explorer

 1. On the left menu, select Data.

-Screenshot of the app page, showing the add connector to Azure Data Explorer option.
+Screenshot of the app page showing a list of data connectors.
+The connector titled Azure Data Explorer is highlighted.

 Screenshot of the settings page, showing the return results limit setting.